owenkimbrell/Moonscriptxx/README.md

 moonxx -c will compile all moonscript found in directory to a executable.

-HOW TO USE
+HOW TO INSTALL AND USE

+git clone https://github.com/owenkimbrell/Moonscriptxx/edit/master/

 install .net core.
-Soon this will be unessecary but for now just pre-install it. git clone https://github.com/owenkimbrell/Moonscriptxx/edit/master/
+Soon this will be unessecary but for now just pre-install it.

+install luarocks AND OR clone the repo into mnxx/ (name cloned repo 'luarocks')

+install luastatic AND OR clone the repo into mnxx/ (name cloned repo 'luastatic')

+install moonscript AND OR clone the repo into mnxx/ (name cloned repo 'moonscript')

+AFTER CLONING AND OR INSTALLING REPOS AND MOONSCRIPT++ copy the mnxx directory(containing chosen resources into the installer dir)

+after mnxx dir is inside installer dir

 cd into the installer directory
 ./installer